 ABOUT natasha

-A new endeavor Natasha is undertaking is partnering with SoundX as their Ambassador.
-SoundX was founded by Damien Quintard to make sounds accessible to the deaf community.
-The technology translates real-time sound into a melody of vibrations through artificial intelligence that can be felt by wearing innovative, sleek, and fashionable sensation backpacks.
+A new endeavor Natasha undertook is partnering with SoundX as their Ambassador.
+Founded by Damien Quintard (an Emmy and Grammy-winning producer and co-founder of Miraval Studios with Brad Pitt), SoundX is an innovative artificial intelligence technology that translates real-time sound into a melody of vibrations, which can be felt by wearing the sleek and fashionable sensation backpacks.

 As a rising actress, Natasha was recognized for her breakout role as Principal Karen Vaughn in Ryan Murphy's Netflix series, The Politician.
 Oprah Daily singled her out as "a host of newcomers that manage to steal the screen" from the show's seasoned actors.
 Natasha achieved historical milestones by winning the 2024 Game Accessibility Conference award for Best Representation for portraying Hailey Cooper, the first Black Deaf playable character in Marvel's Spider-Man 2 video game.
 She also played Hailey in Marvel's Spider-Man: Miles Morales video game.